 - Big "SHUT UP!": Shut up! is her personal speech bubble, and it is rendered in Gratuitous English even in the Japanese-language game.
 It's even rendered in a fancy script!
 She's also the only one who uses it.

-- Crazy-Prepared: Used curare, a poison that only works by administering it through the bloodstream, and thus she (temporarily) disproves Ryuunosuke's theory by drinking the poisoned tonic water.
+- Crazy-Prepared: Used curare, a poison that not only is totally unknown in Japan, but one that is only lethal by administering it through the bloodstream, and thus she (temporarily) disproves Ryuunosuke's theory by drinking the poisoned tonic water.

 - Evil Brit: All these spoiler tags should make it pretty obvious.
 This actually causes a lot of problems, as the Japanese government wants to avoid prosecuting her out of fear of hurting Japanese-British relations.